6rayWa1cher/json-rest-security-spring-boot-starter/README.md

       "userId": 1
     }
     ```
-2. With each request, append header with the access token:
+2. Provide a header with the access token with every request:
     ```
     Authorization: Bearer eyJ0eXAiO...
     ```
-3. User can check if accessToken is still works with `GET /auth/check`.
+3. The user can check if accessToken is still works with `GET /auth/check`.
-4. If the accessToken is expired, request new one with the refreshToken at `POST /auth/get_access` with body:
+4. If the accessToken is expired, request a new one with the refreshToken at `POST /auth/get_access` with body:
     ```json
     {
       "refreshToken": "8ce451bb-44cb-4fbd-9e9d-02ee3335e176",
       "userId": 1
     }
     ```
-   User will get another pair of tokens.
+   The user will get a new pair of tokens.
-4. User can request `DELETE /auth/invalidate` to invalidate refresh token and associated access token with body:
+4. The user can request `DELETE /auth/invalidate` to invalidate refresh token and associated access token with body:
     ```json
     {
       "refreshToken": "8ce451bb-44cb-4fbd-9e9d-02ee3335e176",
       "userId": 1
     }
     ```
-5. If user want to make a full logout from all devices, `DELETE /auth/invalidate_all`.
+5. If user want to make a full logout from all devices, use `DELETE /auth/invalidate_all`.

+AuthController is compatible with springdoc-openapi.

-### Granted authorities and user enabled services
+### Granted authorities and users enable check services

 Granted authorities of the user are provided by `grantedAuthorityService` bean.
-Default implementation returns two types of authorities based on `SimpleGrantedAuthority`:
+The default implementation returns two types of authorities based on `SimpleGrantedAuthority`:

 - `ROLE_${userRole}`.
-For example: `ROLE_USER`.
+For example, `ROLE_USER`.
-- `ENABLED`, if user is enabled.
+- `ENABLED` if the user is enabled.

-The user is enabled if `userEnabledChecker` bean returns true.
+The user is enabled if the `userEnabledChecker` bean returns true.
 By default, it's always true.

-You are free to implement your own `grantedAuthorityService` and `userEnabledChecker` beans by overriding
+You are free to implement your `grantedAuthorityService` and `userEnabledChecker` beans by overriding
 `GrantedAuthorityService` and `UserEnabledChecker`.

 ### Fail limiter

 Fail-limiter is a submodule of json-rest-security.
-It prevents password bruteforce attacks.
+It prevents password brute-force attacks.
 The client will be banned for `block-duration` after `max-attempts` fails.
-Fail attempt count is reset after
+Failure attempt count is reset after
-`block-duration` since last failed request.
+`block-duration` since the last failed request.
 The request is failed in terms of fail-limiter if the response code is 401 (Unauthorized) or 403 (Forbidden).
 Properties for fail-limiter are listed below.